miabbott/fedora-iot-bootc-spike/README.md

 with the list of RPMs in the vanilla Fedora IoT`ostree` commit.

 The output of the diff'ed RPM content can be seen in [fedora-iot-bootc-diff.txt](fedora-iot-bootc-diff.txt).
+(The content of the Fedora IoT commit is on the left, the content of the Fedora IoT bootc image is on the right.)

 ## Notable differences